Research challenges idea that upper cross syndrome causes pain

 Do upper cross syndrome treatments work?

 To date, there aren’t many high-quality studies or reviews that examine what are the best treatments for upper cross syndrome.
-So, we can only work with what we have to make the best decisions.
+Treatment options include physical therapy, massage therapy, pain education, and exercise.
+While it is unlikely that these can “fix” the posture, a combination of these treatments may provide some symptomatic relief.

 Physical therapy

 A physical therapist may combine stretching, range of motion and strengthening exercises, manual therapy, and pain education to reduce your symptoms.
+However, there’s scant evidence that shows whether physical therapy works or not.

 Current studies are based on small sample populations that may not be applied for the general population.
 For example, a 2020 physical therapy study found that a corrective exercise program for eight weeks could improve “muscle activation imbalance, movement patterns, and alignment” of the shoulder girdle and neck, and these effects were maintained for four weeks after the treatment among 24 college-age men.